 The New Jersey Student Learning Assessment for Science (NJSLA-S) measures student proficiency with the New Jersey Student Learning Standards for Science.
 All students in grades 5, 8, and 11 take the NJSLA-Science assessment.
 Students receive a score of Level 1, 2, 3, or 4 where levels 3 and 4 represent proficiency.
-Visit the NJSLA-Science website for more information about NJSLA-S. These results do not include students who took the Dynamic Learning Maps (DLM) Science assessment reports page for DLM results.
+Visit the NJSLA-Science website for DLM results.